Working Group Sub-Committee

 TIP Application Form (62 KB)

-If you have any questions about the collection, contact Ian Richards, Access and Privacy Officer at:
+If you have any questions about the collection of the information, contact Ian Richards, Access and Privacy Officer at the above physical address, or call (204) 729-2269.

 Property Tax Enquiries